Nuffle-Labs/docs/protocol.md

 For adapting signatures on non-EVM chains, we will use something along the same approach with a generic WASM smart contract.
 This should cover the majority of use cases along NEAR, Cosmos, Arbitrum and Polkadot with minor adaptations for SDKs.
 Although challenges may arise since restaking platforms might be built on chains without smart-contract capabilities.
-For that we would likely adapt the scheme as needed.
+For that, we would likely adapt the scheme as needed.

 It is not decided whether the Adaptor contract should have a many-to-one relationship with a shard or a one-to-one.
 See the discussion around shards in the [sharding](sharding.md) section.